-India embarked on the Goods and Services Tax (GST) journey on 1 July 2017 and this period of more than a year has been both challenging and exciting.
+India embarked on the GST journey on 1 July 2017, and the journey has been both challenging and exciting.
 GST has addressed issues relating to classification, input tax credit restrictions, manual compliances, check-post barriers, etc. Although challenges exist on certain aspects, this endeavour by the Government of India will further improve ease of doing business.
-Key indirect taxes applicable in the country are:
+The key indirect taxes applicable in the country are:

-- GST Tax on supplies of goods and services - Customs Duty Duty imposed on import or export of goods - Professional Tax Tax on professions, trades, callings and employments
+- GST Tax on supplies of goods and services - Customs Duty Duty imposed on import or export of goods - Professional Tax Tax on professions, trades and employments